 - The specific proposal topic and collaboration are not currently supported via a Domain Task Force (DTF) or other related Working Group, NCATS CTSA Collaborative Innovation Award or other related NCATS or CTSA Program Coordinating Center support.

-- Proposed team and application demonstrates capacity (with CLIC support) to develop and submit a collaborative manuscript for publication, within 1 year.
+- Proposed team and application demonstrate capacity (with CLIC support) to develop and submit a collaborative manuscript for publication within 1 year.